floodyberry/chacha-opt/README.md

     uint8_t *bench_get_buffer(void);

-`bench_get_buffer` returns a 64 byte aligned 32768 byte scratch buffer the benchmarked function can do whatever it like with.
+`bench_get_buffer` returns a 64 byte aligned 32768 byte scratch buffer the benchmarked function can do whatever it likes with.

 ### EXAMPLE ###